 Starts June 15

-Kids track reading, plus complete challenges around exploring and creating!
-One fun challenge is “Try at least one new thing.”
-When you sign up, kids 0-18 get a free book (while supplies last).
-Track with the Beanstalk app, print a log, or create your own, then bring completed activity logs to the library in August to be entered to win grand prizes.
+When you sign up, kids 0-18 get a free book (while supplies last through July 15).
+Track with the Beanstalk app, print a log, or create your own, then bring completed activity logs to the library for every ten days of reading to receive limited edition vinyl stickers and an entry for the grand prize drawing.

 Bookstores